flowershow/flowershow-app/blog/how-to-enable-page-comments.md

 ---
-title: Learn How to Enable Page Comments
+title: How to Enable Page Comments
 description: A step-by-step guide to enabling and configuring Giscus-powered comments on your Flowershow Cloud sites, allowing readers to engage with your content through GitHub Discussions.
 date: 2025-01-23
 authors: